mkuzmick/the-art-of-coding/scripting/instructions.md

 ## COMMAND-LINE BASICS

 Ok--so here we're going to learn to talk to the computer.
-We do this by typing commands into the "Shell", which will then interpret these commands (it's a [command-line interpreter](https://en.wikipedia.org/wiki/Command-line_interface)) and then send instructions to the "Kernel" (which you can think of as the very core of the computer--where all the stuff happens).
+We do this by typing commands into the "(Shell)[https://en.wikipedia.org/wiki/Unix_shell]", which will then interpret these commands (it's a [command-line interpreter](https://en.wikipedia.org/wiki/Command-line_interface)) and then send instructions to the "[Kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system))" (which you can think of as the very core of the computer--where all the stuff happens).

+To get to your shell on a mac

 ## YOUTUBE-DL